Stuart Holroyd is a Commercial Illustrator for Film & TV. You will see his work on multiple platforms via many different studios and media outlets.

 Stuart comes from a business ownership background, running multiple financial groups.

-Rather than having a set price for projects or artwork, he treats every client differently, using and transferring specific skill sets over to the art world that have not been used before.
+Rather than having a set price for projects or artwork, he treats every client differently, using a 'budget-base' system which means that once the budget is discussed, he promises to always keep it under that figure.

-Each client is unique and each project is fully bespoke however, Stuart does have a baseline process that helps keep the overarching process at a good level of progression.
+Each client is unique and each project is bespoke.
+Even so, Stuart does have a baseline system that helps keep the overarching process at a good level of progression.

-It starts with the design of the clients artwork, using references and (and stock photos, if required).
-Once the mock-up is reviewed and approved, he then starts on sketching out the linework.
-After this comes final line work and then moves over to colour blocking.
-Once the blocking is done, Stuart then starts to add larger details, working his way to very small ones until the artwork is ready for the final rendering and tiny details.
+It starts with the design of the clients artwork, using references (provided by the client) and (and stock photos, if required).
+Once the mock-up is reviewed and approved, Stuart then starts on sketching out the linework.

 The final stage is colour grading the artwork to match the tone and feel the client requires.